 It is advisable to choose your clothes and accessories according to the season on your India Tour.

-If you are travelling across India in summers than light cotton clothes are suitable as it bears the heat and dust of Indian summer.
+If you are traveling across India in summers or monsoon then light cotton clothes are suitable as it bears the heat and dust of Indian summer.
 It is better not to wear synthetic clothes in summer as you may develop some skin allergy or heat burns.

-If you are travelling in winters pack good warm clothes.
-It is suggested to have pure woollen clothes, especially jackets, sweaters, trousers and light stole or scarf.
-These woollen clothes protect you from the bitter cold of north and central India.
+If you are traveling in winter pack good warm clothes.
+It is suggested to have pure woolen clothes, especially jackets, sweaters, trousers, and a light stole or scarf.
+These woolen clothes protect you from the bitter cold of the north and central India.

-In general tourists can wear comfortable dresses like jeans, trousers, full-sleeved shirts and tee shirts.
-Full sleeves shirts and trousers are ideal for India Tour as it protects from sunburn during the day, and mosquito bites at night.
+In general, tourists can wear comfortable dresses like jeans, trousers, full-sleeved shirts, shorts, and tee shirts.
+Full sleeves shirts and trousers are ideal for an India Tour as it protects from sunburn during the day, and mosquito bites at night.

 Tourists have to walk for long while visiting various Indian attractions so it is advisable to wear good sturdy shoes.
 It will protect your feet from dust and dirt and also ease your feet on long walks.